LuemmelSec/ntlmrelayx.py_to_exe/README.md

 ## Updates

 Currently not working / problems / resolved:
-- [x] ~~As of today, 15.05.2023 interactive LDAPS shell is working, but enumeration e.g. is not.
-Currently not able to figure out why.
+- [x] <del>As of today, 15.05.2023 interactive LDAPS shell is working, but enumeration e.g. is not.
+Currently not able to figure out why.</del>
 - [ ] Socks option currently not working